Brandon Crawford Player Props: Giants vs. Rockies

-Brandon Crawford -- with a slugging percentage of .258 in his past 10 games (including zero home runs) -- will be in action for the San Francisco Giants against the Colorado Rockies, with Austin Gomber on the hill, on July 7 at 10:15 PM ET.
+On Saturday, Brandon Crawford (.242 on-base percentage in past 10 games, 56 points below season-long percentage) and the San Francisco Giants play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 4:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Mariners.
+In his most recent game, he notched a home run while going 1-for-3 against the Rockies.

 Brandon Crawford Game Info & Props vs. the Rockies